 Fancy a change from the traditional fruit Christmas cake?
 Why not try this absolutely delicious ultimate chocolate christmas cake recipe instead?
 I promise you it’s easy to make and easy to eat!

-This recipe is adapted from a recipe by David Herbert that I found in an old magazine at the Dr’s surgery.
-The original used 175g glace cherries but I prefer dried cherries so replaced the glace ones with more of those.
+This recipe is adapted from a recipe by David Herbert that I found in an old magazine at the doctor’s surgery.

-Here’s a short video which shows just how easy this cake is to make.
+This short video shows just how easy this cake is to make, in case you don’t believe me!

 - 350g sultanas